 Working out when to send or not send alerts is quite complex and still being tweaked.
-It isn't perfect yet.
+It is never perfect.

-Every 3 minutes the FloodWatch page refreshes and looks at the last 5 height reading to get an average height.
+Every 3 minutes the FloodWatch page refreshes and looks at the last 5 height readings to get an average height.
 If the average is lower than the current height the creek is rising, if higher, it is falling.
-Good so far?
+Does that make sense so far?

-Also stored in the database are some important values to make a decision on how to treat the most recent reading: the height at which to send out alerts (1.00 - this is hopefully before it actually floods), the height at which it is clear (1.40), the maximum height this event and whether and alert has been sent and was it rising or falling.
+Also stored in the database are some important values to make a decision on how to treat the most recent reading: the height at which to send out alerts, the height at which it is clear, the maximum height this event and whether an alert has been sent.

-When the whole thing is over, everything is reset to wait for next time.
+When the weather event is over, everything is reset to wait for next time.

 Has FloodWatch helped you out?
 A lot of time has been spent getting it right and it costs for every SMS sent.